How to Switch Teachers in Elementary School (It’s Not As Easy as You Think)

 - A student who has been mean to your child a few times (note: this is different than bullying)

-- Parent disapproval of the teacher’s work habits, off-hours availability, or teaching methods
+- Parent disapproval of the teacher’s work habits, lesson plans, off-hours availability, or teaching methods – or anything that else that would fall under the umbrella of “bad teacher” concerns.

-Note: Even true bullying (less common than parents think) will often not be considered a good reason to move a child’s class.
+Note: Even true bullying (less common than parents think) will not always considered a good reason to move to a different teacher.
 Instead, an appropriate bullying response from teachers and administrators includes equipping both children with social-emotional learning skills to stop the behavior.

 How to Switch Teachers in Elementary School

-There are multiple steps involved if you’d like your request to be met with an approval.
+Consider the following steps if you’d like your request to be met with an approval.

 Request an in-person meeting with the teacher.